Bobby Crutchley

-Robert Crutchley (born 24 May 1970) is a performance coach developer at British Gymnastics and former male English field hockey coach & player.
-He was the coach of the Great Britain team at the 2016 Summer Olympics.
+Robert Crutchley (born 24 May 1970) is the Performance Director for Great Britain and England Hockey.
+He was previously the Head of Performance Coaching at British Gymnastics (2018-2025) and former male Great Britain and England field hockey coach & player.
+He was the Head Coach of the Great Britain team at the 2016 Summer Olympics.

 Biography

 Playing career

 Crutchley was born in the Wirral Peninsula, England and was educated at Calday Grange Grammar School.
 Crutchley played club hockey for Neston in the Men's England Hockey League and became part of the England U18 and U21 set ups before gaining full senior honours with the club.
 At the beginning of the 1992–-93 season Crutchley signed for Hounslow.

 While at Hounslow he played for England at the 1994 Men's Hockey World Cup.
 Crutchley starred in the 1994 World Cup in Australia and this led to him playing in Australia during 1995.

 After his Australian adventure he joined Cannock for the 1995–96 season.
 While at Cannock, he represented England at the 1998 Commonwealth Games in Kuala Lumpur, where he won a bronze medal in the men's hockey.

 Crutchley announced his international retirement after winning 80 international caps for Great Britain and England.
 He took up a coaching position at Bath University.